-All full-time, salaried permanent employees of the state agencies, teachers, and employees of participating political subdivisions are automatically covered by the VRS GLI Program upon employment.
-This plan is administered by VRS, along with pensions and other OPEB plans, for public employer groups in the Commonwealth of Virginia.
+All full-time, salaried permanent employees of the state agencies, teachers and employees of participating political subdivisions are automatically covered by the VRS GLI Program upon employment.
+This plan is administered by VRS, along with pensions and other OBEB plans, for public employer groups in the Commonwealth of Virginia.

-In addition to the basic GLI benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional Group Life Insurance Program.
+In addition to the Basic Group Life Insurance benefit, members are also eligible to elect additional coverage for themselves as well as a spouse or dependent children through the Optional Group Life Insurance Program.
 For members who elect the optional group life insurance coverage, the insurer bills employers directly for the premiums.
 Employers deduct these premiums from members' paychecks and pay the premiums to the insurer.
-Since this is a separate and fully insured program, it is not included as part of the GLI Program OPEB.
+Since this is a separate and fully insured program, it is not included as part of the Group Life Insurance Program OPEB.